softworkz/embyuserwiki/Alexa.md

 ## Commands
 ### Tips to using Alexa
-* Every command will need to start with Alexa, tell/ask Emby to {insert command} OR you can start an Emby session: Alexa, start/begin/open Emby.
-The benefit of using an Emby session is Alexa knows anything you say will be directed to Emby.
-This improves the listening session.
+* Every command needs to start with: **Alexa, tell/ask Emby to {insert command}.**
+* Alternatively, you can start an Emby session with: **Alexa, start/begin/open Emby.**
+_The benefit of using an Emby session is it allows you to give multiple commands without needing to invoke Emby for as long as the session is active.
+Sessions are automatically terminated after 8 seconds of inactivity (when the blue ring of your Alexa device fades)._
+* You can to stop whatever Alexa is doing with: **Alexa, cancel/nevermind.** Alexa will also abandon your request if you don't reply within 8 seconds.

-### Navigation
+#### Navigation
 You can navigate your interface by saying the movement or action related to what you want to do.
 <div align="right">
     <b><a href="#">↥ back to top</a></b>